-No cash contribution was received by the Company during fiscal 2009 (2008 -\$194).
-As of September 30, 2009, cumulative claims of \$1,113 have been received from SDTC.
+No cash contribution was received by the Company during the quarter ended December 31, 2009.
+As of December 31, 2009, cumulative claims of \$1,113 have been received from SDTC.

 (d) Ministry of Economic Development and Trade "Next Generation of Jobs Fund" Conditional Grant